lfriedl/tweet-topic-filter/extract_text_from_json/README.md

 * `expandURLs.py`: Python module for going a step beyond the 'expanded_url' field.
 Uses the internet to actually hit the URl, following all redirects, and grabs the title and other fields from the HTML page.

-[Current status: code refactored for this repo, not yet tested or all integrated.
+[Current status: code refactored for this repo and tested; not yet all integrated.
 TODO:

-* Make it possible to call stuff in expandURLs as part of everything else ]
+* Make it possible to call stuff in expandURLs as part of everything else (see retryBrokenLinks.py and pullAllURLs.py from old repo for examples)
+]